Rooted in Community

 Kandelia brings neighbors, supporters, partners and peers together to remove barriers to immigrant and refugee success.
-We convene a network of organizations working to provide youth and families with tools they can use to thrive.
-We create opportunities for community connections across generations, cultures and languages.
+We convene a network of organizations working to provide youth and families with tools they can use to thrive, and create opportunities for community connections across generations, cultures and languages.

-Kandelia ambassadors are community members who are passionate about addressing systemic inequities so that immigrant and refugee families and communities can flourish.
-Our ambassadors draw on their unique skills and life experiences to raise funds and awareness for Kandelia’s work.
-Ambassadors activate and engage their networks to champion change.
+Kandelia Changemakers are community members who are passionate about addressing systemic inequities so that immigrant and refugee families and communities can flourish.
+Our Changemakers draw on their unique skills and life experiences to raise funds and awareness for Kandelia’s work.
+Changemakers activate and engage their networks to champion change.
 Reach out to our Community Engagement team at email@example.com to learn more!

 - Seattle World School